olawydmuch/PORTFOLIO/README.md

 # :woman_technologist: About Me :

-  My name is Aleksandra Wydmuch and I am an aspiring Software Tester.
-I graduated from the Wrocław University of Technology in the field of   Automation and Control Engineering (engineering studies) and Electrical Engineering, specialization Renewable Energy Systems (Master's studies).
-I also completed postgraduate studies at WSB Wrocław in the field of Software Tester of Mobile and Server Applications.
+  My name is **Aleksandra Wydmuch** and I am an aspiring **Software Tester**.
+I graduated from the **Wrocław University of Technology** in the field of   Automation and Control Engineering (engineering studies) and Electrical Engineering, specialization Renewable Energy Systems (Master's studies).
+I also completed **postgraduate studies at WSB Wrocław in the field of Software Tester of Mobile and Server Applications.** In December 2023, I received the **ISTQB Foundation Level certificate.**

  My goal is to develop testing knowledge and become a junior manual tester, and in the future also an automation tester.
+ **Why would I like to become a software tester?**
   ---

 # :hammer_and_wrench: Languages and Tools :